19Naveen/Eye_Disease_Detection_Using_Deep_Learning/README.md

 ## Overview

-This project leverages machine learning to identify Glaucoma from a set of eye images.
+This project leverages machine learning to identify Eye_Disease from a set of eye images.
 The model is built using TensorFlow 2.0 and transfer learning techniques.
 It utilizes a dataset from a Kaggle competition, consisting of images labeled into different categories.

 ## Table of Contents